Fact Check: Epstein's Brother DID Mention Trump and 'Bubba' In A Real Email -- He Says It Was NOT A Reference To Bill Clinton

 • by: Alan Duke

-Fact Check: Epstein's Brother DID Mention Trump and 'Bubba' In A Real Email -- Unclear Whether It Was Reference To Bill Clinton Real Email
+Fact Check: Epstein's Brother DID Mention Trump and 'Bubba' In A Real Email -- He Says It Was NOT A Reference To Bill Clinton Real Email

 Did Jeffrey Epstein's brother raise a question in a real email about if Russian President Vladimir Putin had photos of Donald Trump "blowing Bubba"?
-Yes, that's true: The 2018 email thread, one of the 23,000 emails released by the House GOP Oversight Committee in November 2025, referenced "DONNI TEE," "your boy Donnie," as well as "Trump," but it did not include "Clinton."
+Yes, that's true: The 2018 email thread, one of the 23,000 emails released by the House GOP Oversight Committee in November 2025, referenced "DONNI TEE," "your boy Donnie," as well as "Trump."
+Mark Epstein sent a statement to Lead Stories saying it was a "humorous private exchange between two brothers" and that the "Bubba" reference was not about Bill Clinton.

 🚨WTF: In one of the leaked emails, Mark Epstein, Jeffrey Epstein's brother suggests to ask Steve Bannon if Putin has "the photo of Trump blowing Bubba," to which Epstein replied, "and I thought- I had tsuris," which is Yiddish for troubles.